grilme99/sentry-luau/packages/core/README.md

 ## General

-This package contains interface definitions, base classes and utilities for building Sentry Lua SDKs, like `sentry-roblox`.
+This package contains interface definitions, base classes and utilities for building Sentry Luau SDKs, like `sentry-roblox`.

 Please consider all classes and exported functions and interfaces `internal`.